komorebi09/komorebi09/README.md

 - 👾 Discord: levi_the_worst
 - 📷 Instagram: levi_o_pior

-I am currently a student, it means I don't so many projects yet, even though you may find some repositories with silly things.
+I am currently a teenage student, so it means I don't have so many projects yet, even though here you may find some repositories with some silly things.
 These are basically my first projects ever.

 ### Languages I'm currently learning: